domi-a/core-link/readme.md

 ### set enviroment variables

-stored in .env.\* or docker-compose files (use whatever you like)

-- `.env.base` shared envs
+- `./server/src/config/config.ts` shared envs (fallbacks)
-- `.env.local` used only for local development (not part of repo)
+- `.env.local` used for local development (not part of repo)
-- `.env.prod` could be used for production (not part of repo)
+- `./server/test-serup.js` used for test runner
-- `docker-compose.yaml` base settings for deployment
+- `docker-compose.yaml` service.web.environment[] used for prod enviroments
-- `docker-compose.override.yaml` file i use additionally and store my production envs in (not part of repo)
+- `docker-compose.override.yaml`could be used too (not part of repo)

 minimum keys to change